Sumgayit FK: Stadium

 Mehdi Huseynzade Stadium is a stadium in the city of Sumqayit, Azerbaijan.
 It is the fourth largest stadium in Azerbaijan.
 The capacity of Mehdi Huseynzade Stadium is 9,502.

 Supporters

-Sumgayit get most of their support in the Absheron District, particularly the city of Sumgayit.
+Sumgayit gets most of their support in the Absheron District, particularly the city of Sumgayit.
 The club also enjoys support from fans scattered all over the city, and the local area in general.

 Players

 Azerbaijani teams are limited to nine players without Azerbaijani citizenship.
 The squad list includes only the principal nationality of each player; several non-European players on the squad have dual citizenship with an EU country.

 Current squad

 For recent transfers, see Transfers summer 2025.